 Want a cup of coffee while your pooch is getting a bath?
 No problem.
 How about doggie daycare or obedience training?
 Bark!
 Espresso has you covered.
 Need to tire out your high-energy pup?
 This is far more than your average coffee shop.

 Located in a quiet north Seattle neighborhood, the owners of this Bark!
-Espresso have dedicated the whole building to dogs and cats, including Great Dog playcare, grooming, boarding, and daily trips to the Adventure Park (sorry, no humans allowed).
+Espresso have dedicated the whole building to dogs and cats, including Great Dog playcare, grooming, and boarding.
 Just want to enjoy a cup of coffee with your dog?
 Bark! has a separate room from the main coffee shop where patrons can snuggle on the couch with their pooch and get some work done.